-- The Nest will operate on reduced hours, 9am – 6pm, Monday to Friday, until further notice.
+- The Nest operating on reduced hours, 8am – 9pm, Monday to Friday & 9am-6pm on weekends

-- No gatherings in the building greater 50 people, as long as physical distancing can be maintained.
+- No gatherings in the building greater than 50 people, maintaining a safe physical distance

-- Maximum two people in an enclosed space such as an office
+- Maximum two people in an enclosed space such as a club office

-- Signage will be placed throughout the building reminding people of these policies.
+- Signage placed throughout the building reminding people of these policies

 - Elevators will be restricted for use by persons of disabilities and limited 2 occupants maximum.